Sitecore-Hackathon/2019-Vision/documentation/README.md

 ![ItemSelectorSelected](images/ItemSelectorSelected.png?raw=true "Item Selector Selected")

+There are two main functionalities implemented:

+- Delete Selected Items:

+Select the items that you wish to delete, navigate to the home tab, and click on "Delete Selected Items":

 ## Video

 Please provide a video highlighing your Hackathon module submission and provide a link to the video.
 Either a [direct link](https://www.youtube.com/watch?v=EpNhxW4pNKk) to the video, upload it to this documentation folder or maybe upload it to Youtube...